WHAT IS POLYBUTYLENE PIPE?

-There are very few information only pages with a a neutral bias because there is no money made in producing information only websites.
+There are very few information-only pages with a neutral bias because there is no money made in producing information only websites.
 The best that you can do is get a broad perspective by reading many pages and see if all of the information is consistent.

 RECOMMENDATIONS AND LIMITATIONS TO PB USAGE:

 - Do not use plastic piping in a continuously circulating hot water plumbing loop.